gui-don/python-wg-federation/README.md

 ## Development

-`virtualenv` must be installed on your system.
+Python `virtualenv` must be installed on your system.

 ```bash
 # Setup